boubaca/python-components/exercises/labmodule09/README.md

 ## Lab Module 09

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-09-001 - Chapter 09](https://github.com/orgs/programming-the-iot/projects/1#column-10488503).
+Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-09-001 - Lab Module 09](https://github.com/orgs/programming-the-iot/projects/1#column-10488503).

 ### Description